 We are the regional AWRA chapter promoting Community, Conversation, Connections among water resources professionals in the National Capital Region.

 AWRA-NCRS brings you the latest trends in water resources science, technology, planning, and policy and provide wonderful opportunities for a multi-disciplinary exchange of ideas and professional growth.
-The AWRA-NCRS holds five events each program year, combining distinguished speakers, field trips, and our Annual Water Resources Symposium.
+The AWRA-NCRS holds several events each program year, combining distinguished speakers, field trips, and our Annual Water Resources Symposium.

 Congratulations: AWRA-NCRS received the Outstanding State Section Award for 2018 at AWRA's 53rd Annual Water Resources Conference on November 4-8, 2018, at Baltimore, Maryland.

 2015 National Capital Region Water Resources Symposium Presentations

 KEYNOTE SPEAKER: DANIEL ZARRILLI, Director of the Mayor's Office of Recovery and Resiliency for the City of New York

 INVITED PANEL: URBAN WATER MANAGEMENT AND RESILIENCE IN UNCERTAIN TIMES

 Mary M. Cheh, Council of the District of Columbia.

 "Statistical Downscaling of Precipitation in the Occoquan Watershed Using Different Climate Models" by Mehdy A. Barandouzi, Doctoral Student, Glenn E. Moglen, Professor, Adil N. Godrej, Research Associate Professor, Occoquan Laboratory, Virginia Tech, Manassas, VA.